liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 Advantages of Microsoft Entra B2B include:
 - Invited people outside your organization are each given an account in the directory and are subject to Microsoft Entra ID access policies such as multifactor authentication.
 - Invitations to a SharePoint site use Microsoft Entra B2B and no longer require users to have or create a Microsoft account.
-- If you've configured Google federation in Microsoft Entra ID, federated users can now access SharePoint and OneDrive resources that you've shared with them.
+- If you have Google federation in Microsoft Entra ID, federated users can now access SharePoint and OneDrive resources that you shared with them.
 - SharePoint and OneDrive sharing is subject to the Microsoft Entra organizational relationships settings, such as **Members can invite** and **Guests can invite**.
 As with Microsoft 365 Groups and Teams, if a Microsoft Entra organizational relationship setting is more restrictive than a SharePoint or OneDrive setting, the Microsoft Entra setting prevails.

 > [!NOTE]